pglen/spellcrypt/README.md

-# spellcrypt
+# SpellCrypt

-   Under construction, no usable content ... encryption done, stage one
+   Under construction, Encryption done, GUI done; Experimental;

      An encryption algorithm that turns this: